- What does frequent urination mean?

 Simply put, this occurs when a person urinates when they do not want to.
 It has something to do with control over the urinary sphincter, which is either absent or impaired.

-Urination is a complex process involving different nerves, organs, and muscles, and many factors may cause frequent urination.
+Urination is a complex process involving different nerves, organs, and muscles, and many factors may cause frequent urination in men.

 Under normal conditions, it can be caused by drinking too much fluid, especially those that contain caffeine or alcohol.
 It could also be just a habit, as some people usually urinate more often than others.
 Some drugs like diuretics can also cause it.